 Job Description and Requirements:

-Risk Mitigation Consulting, Inc. (RMC), a DoD mission assurance and risk mitigation Government contractor, is seeking a Utilities Engineer in the Norfolk, VA or Northern Virginia area.
+Risk Mitigation Consulting, Inc. (RMC), a DoD mission assurance and risk mitigation Government contractor, is seeking a Civil or Mechanical Engineer in the Norfolk, VA or Northern Virginia area.

 - Health, vision, and dental insurance for the employee is paid in full by RMC and dependent health care is subsidized by RMC.

 - This position participates in the Annual Bonus Program.